 Revenue and expenses can overlap into various categories, and it is important for the financial management of the nonprofit organization that all revenue and expenses are tracked back to the origin of the program it is associated with.
 A nonprofit organization’s budget should the segregation of revenue and expenses by funding source and program.
 This provides the nonprofit with financial data that reflects whether or not there is enough resources for the nonprofit to fulfill each program’s mission.

 By using a segmented chart of accounts that reflects the organization’s structure, the statement of will provide a nonprofit organization with the information needed to measure the resources available for their mission and helps management make more informed decisions.
-Following these nonprofit accounting accounting practices will ensure the mission doesn’t become endangered from poor financial management practices.
+Following principles of accounting for nonprofits will ensure the mission doesn’t become endangered from poor financial management practices.